 El Totumo Volcano is situated about 1 hours’ drive from Cartagena.
 The Volcano rises about 15 meters above the ground and is accessible by a staircase which leads to the crater.
 The mud filled crater can hold around 15 people who bathe in the dense warm mud with optional massages from attendants.
 The folklore of the volcano is that at one point it spewed fire, ashes and lava.
 Then, a local priest sprinkled holy water into it and turned it into mud which is now rumoured to have healing powers.
 You will have to be your own judge.

-Our journey to El Totumo Volcano started early in the morning at 7:30 with a drive through the Santa Catalina district of Colombia which provides sweeping views of this tropical region.
+Our journey to El Totumo Volcano, one of the top things to do in Cartagena, started early in the morning at 7:30 with a drive through the Santa Catalina district of Colombia which provides sweeping views of this tropical region.
 When we pulled up to the Volcano, I’ll be honest…I was a little underwhelmed.
 It was a little smaller than I expected and even maybe looked a little bit… in my opinion, manmade.
 Whatever though, I was there.
 I was committed.
 If nothing else, it would be a funny experience.

 We were ushered into a small building containing change rooms with some lockers to store our belongings.
 Next we paid our entrance fees.
 We were able to give our phones to attendants who would take pictures of us while we were in the mud for just $3,000 pesos ($1.50 USD).
 I loved this!
 It was great to have them there to take pictures with our phones and not have to ask the awkward question, “Will you take a quick picture of me?”
 Also these guys can use any camera and any phone and amazingly enough, they remember which belongs to whom (as they hold 6 or 7 cameras in their hands at once).